Center for Perfection Studies • The Big Board–Little Universe Project • USA • October 7, 2017 •

 Stephen Wolfram, the founder of Wolfram Research and the software application, Mathematica, is in search of an ultimate theory that answers the question, What Is Spacetime, Really?, and in this article, he concludes that computer automata theory provides clues but no answers.
 Still, there’s long been a suspicion that something has to be quantized about space down to the Planck length (10-34 m).
 But when people think about it (and engage their favorite theory… spin networks or loop quantum gravity or whatever), they’ve also assumed that whatever happens at that notation has to be connected to the formalism of quantum mechanics and the quantum amplitude of things.
 Not necessarily.
 We’ll continue exploring this idea more deeply as we go forward.

-We are going to get our 202 notations into the public market and the academic yard.
+We will try to get our 202 notations into the public market and the academic yard.
 If it is cogent, we have a new worldview based on an integrated universe view and that changes everything.
+If it is not cogent, we will have found a place where logic and math have “natural” discontinuities.
 More…

 * Footnote: From the 1899-1905 work of Max Planck, his formula redefines the very nature of light.
-Until scholar-scientists recognize it (and that it “works” beyond our visible spectrum, uniquely within each notation, 1-202), we are truncating our imaginations, our mathematics, and our ability to engage the truly small-scale universe. -BEC
+Until scholar-scientists recognize it (and that it “works” well beyond our visible spectrum and even beyond the established electromagnetic spectrum uniquely within each notation, 1-202), we are truncating our imaginations, our mathematics, and our ability to engage the truly small-scale universe. -BEC

 |Let’s study the numbers:||Analyzing the numbers: